MaleloAS/Alice_MS/README.md

   contains a tsv file showing the information of normalisation of the reads.

 **Pberghei/Pknowlesi-tables**
-  contains tsv files generated at the end of the analysis, to which several thresholds were applied in order to obtain a list of variants.
+  contains tables generated at the end of the analysis, to which several thresholds were applied in order to obtain a list of variants.

 **scripts**
   contains written scripts used for the study